-In February it was confirmed by Royal Proclamation that the most British of bears – Paddington – would feature on 2 new UK 50p coins.
+In February it was confirmed by Royal Proclamation that the most British of bears – Paddington – would feature on two new UK 50p coins.

 Limited Edition Silver Proof 50p Coin

 60,000 official Royal Mint Limited Edition Presentations of the coin will feature Paddington in full colour sitting on his suitcase at Paddington Station.

 The coin is struck from Sterling Silver to the highest proof finish and is presented in an acrylic display case.

 Given the immense popularity of the coloured Beatrix Potter 50p coins over the last 3 years, which have continued to sell out year-on-year, collectors can look forward to this issue being equally collectable.

 You can order the new Limited Edition Silver Proof Paddington at the Station 50p coin here for £65 with FREE p&p.